 Entrepreneurs do have one significant parental challenge though: emotional bonding.
 Feelings tend to be seen by Entrepreneurs as a bit of an irrational distraction, rather than a tool for expression and connection.
 If their children happen to be more sensitive, this can be a source of tension between Entrepreneurs and their children.
 Frank honesty isn’t always the best prescription.

-Still, Entrepreneurs can often rely on a more sensitive partner to help them out in this regard, and the healthy bonds they form through their shared activities can help to bridge the gap.
+Still, Entrepreneurs often find that parenthood gives them all the motivation they need to work on their sensitivity and emotional attunement.
+Through shared activities and experiences, these parents can create healthy, genuine bonds with their children, gaining a deeper knowledge of their children’s unique needs and dreams and way of being in the world.
 Entrepreneurs have the added benefit of direct and understanding relationships – their children won’t feel so much like they have to hide their mistakes and challenges, the holy grail of parent-child communication.